Tests and treatments

 If you are admitted with acute heart symptoms, you will be referred for cardiac catheterisation as soon as possible.
 To this end, the cardiologist and the nursing team provide 24/7 on-call cover.

-If your symptoms are not acute, the procedure will be performed by appointment.
+If your symptoms are not acute, the procedure is performed by appointment.
 You will be admitted to the Cardiology Day Hospital on the scheduled date.
 You need to have fasted before and on the day of your admission.
 This means only clear liquids (e.g. only water, tea, and coffee) for a minimum of two hours beforehand.
 You may eat a light meal and consume dairy products no later than of six hours beforehand, and a normal meal no later than eight hours before admission.
 Your physician will tell you which medication you may take prior to the procedure.

 A very fine wire (± 0.3 mm) is inserted through and past the constriction in the coronary artery.
 Then, the constriction is eliminated through balloon dilatation or by placing a stent.